 This exam/defense focuses primarily on aspects of a student's thesis.
-However, it also should explore a student's overall knowledge of the subject matter covered in her/his program of study.
+However, it also should explore a student's overall knowledge of the subject matter covered in their program of study.
 All members of the advisory committee must be present for the entire exam.
+The student is required to initiate G140 Approval Form for Master's Thesis and Final Oral Examination in

+GradStatus the day of the defense.
 For successful completion of the exam/defense there can be no more than one negative vote.
-The major professor's/co-major professor's vote of approval is required for the student to pass the examination.
+The Major Professor's/Co-Major Professor's vote of approval is required for the student to pass the examination.
 If two or more negative votes are received, the exam/defense may be administered a second time.
 The time of the second exam/defense is established by the advisory committee.
 Failure to pass the second exam/thesis defense will result in dismissal from the M.S. program.